 Anna Maria Island

-This tiny island, reachable via a causeway from Tampa, offers a slice of old-school Florida.
+This tiny island, reachable via a causeway from Breadenton (45 miles south of Tampa), offers a slice of old-school Florida.
 There are no high-rises or chain stores on Anna Maria Island; instead, visitors will find a low-key way of life and pristine beaches.
 The further north you travel along the seven-mile-long island, the quieter it becomes.
 Fishing off the Rod and Reel pier is also popular, but small mackerel can be caught by just wading into the ocean.

 This college town is famous for its musical heritage (REM, B-52's), but offers much more than that.
 Seventy miles from Atlanta, Athens features picture-perfect antebellum mansions, a Victorian-era downtown, and a hot culinary scene.
 For relaxation, don't miss the State Botanical Garden of Georgia, as well as the recently expanded Georgia Museum of Art.
 Despite its growth, Athens is still a breeding ground for rock groups and offers plenty of live music venues and microbreweries.